 The Added pension for classic, classic plus, premium, nuvos and alpha leaflet and section 2 of the alpha scheme guide tell you about how added pensions works and the calculators below can help you work out how much you want to contribute.

 Please make sure that you use the estimator for your pension scheme.
 This ensures you will get an accurate estimate of the cost of buying added pension.

 Added Pension Calculator

-The calculator provides illustrations for buying Added Pension by lump sum and by monthly contributions for the 2019/20 year.
+The calculator provides illustrations for buying Added Pension by lump sum for the 2019/20 year and by lump sum and monthly contributions for the 2020/21 year.

 Please note that the Added Pension Calculators are for illustrative purposes only and CSP will provide exact details of the cost of purchasing Added Pension to members who submit an application.
 It is also important to note that the calculator does not take into account the Earnings Cap which limits the amount of salary which can be used in calculating the pensionable earnings for pension benefits purposes.

 Please also note that the calculations provided with regard to the applicable limit assume that you have no previous purchases.

 You can apply for Added Pension by using these forms (which can be found on the CSP(NI) website): -